Rims231/An-Analysis-on-States-Affected-by-Flood-in-Nigeria/README.md

 ![new flood project-1_1](https://user-images.githubusercontent.com/116484191/209190215-ebd65fce-ad03-42fa-843a-d44fbb39beaa.jpg)

+Most affected states

+Some flood-affected states include Bayelsa, Kogi, Delta, Gombe, Enugu, Kano, Adamawa, Jigawa,Delta,Anambra, Benue,Yobe, and Borno.
+This year’s flood is believed to be the worst that Nigeria has experienced in decades, as it has created humanitarian crises and compounded economic challenges in the affected areas.
+Some communities are inaccessible and cut off from goods and services.
+In September, Rann and Damasak local government areas in Borno State, host areas of many Internally Displaced Persons (IDPs), could only be accessed by helicopter, and commuters along Lokoja-Abuja road were left stranded because of the flood.
+The flood also resulted in a major tragedy in Anambra State, where people had to rely on boats as major roads had been destroyed.

 Causes of flood

 I, Climate Change:
 A climate change refers to long-term shifts in temperatures and weather patterns, these shifts may be natural as variations in the solar cycle.
-  A climate modeling study by world weather attribution project estimated that floods were render far more likely and much more intense the model from June to September rainfall in lake chad and lower Niger river catchment areas, looking at the total rain fall and intense rain weeks
+  A climate modeling study by world weather attribution project estimated that floods were render far more likely and much more intense.
+The model from June to September rainfall in lake chad and lower Niger river catchment areas, looking at the total rain fall and intense rain weeks

 II, Heavy rainfall:
-in 2022 Nigeria witness a constant heavy rain, overflow of local rivers which resulted to excess water on ground which can’t be control, caused the flooded
+in 2022 Nigeria witness a constant heavy rain, overflow of local rivers which resulted to excess water on ground which can’t be control, caused by the flood

 III, Lagdo Dam:
 This dam is located in Cameroun, Nigeria neighboring country, each year the water level of the dam has rose dramatically and the spill was overflowed, so Cameroonian officials had to release water from the the dam to avoid breakage of the dam which, he stated, would have been more disastrous.
 The release large amount of water to ensure the dam remains in one piece, however the follow protocol ,while Nigeria counterpart hasn’t built a dam to take or defense mechanism against the excessive water been release from lagdo dam, anytime the water is been release the water doesn’t have any channel to be store but the water will just flow without control neither direction which will end up savaging of communities in Nigeria